abalabokhin/Throne-of-the-Mad-God/README.md

 ---

-## License
-**© 2025 Acifer – All Rights Reserved**

-This mod and all its contents may not be copied, modified, distributed, or used in any form without explicit permission from the author.

----

 ## Feedback & Support
 If you encounter issues or have suggestions, please report them on the **Gibberlings3 Forum**:
 [**G3 Forums – Throne of the Mad God**](https://www.gibberlings3.net/forums/)